PetSmart: Private equity ownership 2014 to present

 Chewy went public in an IPO in June 2019.
 PetSmart used the proceeds of the IPO to pay down some of its debt.
-Chewy remains an independent subsidiary of PetSmart, and PetSmart is its majority owner.
+Chewy temporarily remained an independent subsidiary of PetSmart, with PetSmart as its majority owner.
+In late 2020, it was announced that Chewy and PetSmart would split to operate as separate companies.

 Leadership

-At its startup in 1986, founders Jim and Janice Dougherty (there were no co-founders of PetSmart, aka Petfood Warehouse) led the company and its financial backers to success as a pet retail superstore.

 Since 1989 the CEOs of the company have been: